Background

 Make sure you EXAMINE everything you come across, even insignificant things like scenery and objects mentioned in room descriptions, as subtle hints and clues are scattered everywhere.
 To save typing, EXAMINE can be abbreviated to X. For example, EXAMINE HORSE can be abbreviated to X HORSE.

 You can also try your other senses when it seems appropriate, e.g. SMELL, TOUCH or LISTEN.
-Unlike EXAMINE, these actions aren't necessary to solve any puzzles but may prove useful later in the game.
+Unlike EXAMINE, these actions aren't necessary to solve any puzzles, but may prove useful at some point in the game.

 Manipulating objects

 Apart from examining things, most of your time will be spent manipulating objects.
-Use commands like GET or TAKE to pick up an object, e.g. GET PISTOL.
-Use commands like DROP or DISCARD to drop an object, e.g. DROP PISTOL.
+Use commands like GET or TAKE to pick up an object, e.g. GET REVOLVER.
+Use commands like DROP or DISCARD to drop an object, e.g. DROP REVOLVER.
+Use WEAR to wear something, e.g. WEAR HAT.
+Use REMOVE to remove something that is already worn, e.g. REMOVE HAT.

 To see what you're currently carrying and wearing, use INVENTORY (or I).
-As you're not a pack horse, you can only carry ten items at a time.
+As you're not a pack horse, you can only carry ten items at a time, plus whatever you're wearing.

 There are many other verbs that can be used to manipulate objects.
 These will be fairly obvious when the time comes.
-Common verbs include OPEN, CLOSE, EAT, DRINK, READ and so on.
-Use PUT, PLACE or INSERT to put objects into containers or on supporters, e.g. PUT NOTEPAD IN POCKET.
+Common verbs include OPEN, CLOSE, EAT, DRINK, READ, SHOOT and so on.
+Use PUT, PLACE or INSERT to put objects into containers or on supporters, e.g. PUT REVOLVER IN SADDLE BAG.

 Communicating with characters

-You will encounter a lot of characters in this game.
-When you first meet new characters, in addition to examining them, you should try talking to them, e.g. TALK TO SHAMAN.
-To get further information from them, try asking them about something relevant, e.g. ASK SHAMAN ABOUT BANDITS.
-This game is primarily about gathering information, so you will need to ask lots of characters about lots of things.
+You may encounter non-player characters in this game.
+When you first meet new characters, in addition to examining them, you should try talking to them, e.g. TALK TO BOY.
+To get further information from them, try asking them about something relevant, e.g. ASK BOY ABOUT BANDITS.
+Also, ask them about anything they mention that sounds interesting.

 Advanced features

 You can use IT or THEM to refer to the noun used in the previous command, e.g. EXAMINE BAG, OPEN IT (for a singular object) or TAKE BEANS FROM BAG, DROP THEM (for plural objects).
-You can also use HIM and HER to refer to male and female characters used in the previous command, e.g. ASK BOY ABOUT RAMIREZ, ASK HIM ABOUT RAMIREZ, or EXAMINE BOY, TALK TO HIM.
+You can also use HIM and HER to refer to male and female characters used in the previous command, e.g. TALK TO BOY, ASK HIM ABOUT RAMIREZ.

-You can refer to multiple objects by separating the objects with AND, e.g. GET PISTOL AND RIFLE.
-Using IT and THEM in the next command will only refer to the last of those objects, e.g. EXAMINE IT will refer to the key.
+You can refer to multiple objects by separating the objects with AND, e.g. GET REVOLVER AND RIFLE.
+Using IT and THEM in the next command will only refer to the last of those objects, e.g. EXAMINE IT will refer to the rifle.

 You can use ALL to refer to all the appropriate objects with GET and DROP, e.g. GET ALL to get everything in the current location, GET ALL FROM TABLE to get everything on the table, DROP ALL to drop everything you're holding, but not wearing.

-When using ALL, you can use EXCEPT or BUT to exclude some objects, e.g. DROP ALL EXCEPT STOOL.
+When using ALL, you can use EXCEPT or BUT to exclude some objects, e.g. DROP ALL EXCEPT REVOLVER.

 Finally, you can enter multiple commands on the same line by separating them with a period, e.g. EXAMINE BOX.
 OPEN IT.